Working Group on Analysis and Management of Accidents (WGAMA)

 Ongoing

-The WGAMA objective is to assess and, where necessary, strengthen the technical basis needed for the prevention, mitigation and management of potential accidents in nuclear power plants, and to facilitate international convergence on safety issues and accident management analyses and strategies.
+The WGAMA assesses and, where necessary, strengthens the technical basis needed for the prevention, mitigation and management of potential accidents in nuclear reactors and related technologies, and to facilitate international convergence on safety issues, safety assessments and accident management (AM) measures and strategies.

-In order to fulfil this objective, the Working Group:
+In order to fulfil these objectives, the WGAMA will:

-• Exchanges technical experience and information relevant for resolving current or emerging safety issues.
+• Exchange technical experience and information relevant for resolving current or emerging safety issues;

-• Promotes the development of phenomena-based models and codes used for the safety analysis, including the performance of benchmarking exercises.
+• Promote the development of phenomena-based models and codes used for the safety analysis, including the performance of benchmarking exercises;

-• Assesses the state of knowledge in areas relevant for the accident analysis.
+• Assess the state of knowledge in areas relevant for the accident analysis;

-• Where needed, promotes research activities aimed to improve such understanding, while supporting the maintenance of expertise and infrastructure in nuclear safety research.
+• Where needed, promote research activities aimed to improve such understanding, while supporting the maintenance of expertise and infrastructure in nuclear safety research.

 Chairs